-Jump into innovation and work in teams of 2 – 4 to design a product solution that will help solve an environmental or societal problem in your home, school, community, or global population.
-Then, create a product design blueprint and submit a 60 – 90 second video discussing the problem, how your product can help solve it, and your team’s process using the 6-step engineering design process: Ask, Imagine, Plan, Create, Test, and Improve!Enter the Challenge
+Jump into innovation and design a product solution that will help solve an environmental or societal problem in your home, school, community, or global population.
+Then, create a product design blueprint and submit a 60 – 90 second video discussing the problem, how your product can help solve it, and your team’s process using the 6-step engineering design process: Ask, Imagine, Plan, Create, Test, and Improve!Enter The Challenge

 Build your team, review challenge details below and get started with registration.
 You’ll be signed up for email updates with upcoming deadlines and tips to help you through the challenge process.